Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 15 (03/02/2025) - Learning all validations and metadata in JSON schema and do hands-on experience for all applicators

-Task 16 (04/02/2025) - Java Program to validate the JSON using JSON schema
+Task 16 (05/02/2025) - Java Program to validate the JSON using JSON schema

+Task 17 (06/02/2025) - Learning all concepts on SpEL in spring and do hands-on experience of SpEL on Eclipse IDE.